deep-thought-labs/drive-blog/content/en/posts/launch-round-1-create-gentx-again.md

 cd services/node2-infinite-creative
 ./drive.sh exec infinite-creative bash

-# Download the base Genesis v2 (example of expected format - DO NOT execute yet)
+# Download the base Genesis v2
-curl -o ~/.infinited/config/genesis.json [URL_GENESIS_BASE_V2_TO_BE_DEFINED]
+curl -o ~/.infinited/config/genesis.json https://assets.infinitedrive.xyz/tests-round1/genesis-base-v2.json
 ```

 **⚠️ Important:**
-- **This command is only an example of the format.** The actual URL will be provided when available
-- **DO NOT execute this command yet**, as the URL is not available
-- This base Genesis v2 will already include all accounts and balances of all participants
+- This base Genesis v2 includes all accounts and balances of all participants
 - It will replace any existing Genesis in your configuration

 ### Step 3: Verify the Base Genesis v2